HongjianFang/DSurfTomo/README.md

 # SurfTomo15
-SurfTomo is the surface wave inversion program which can directly invert surface wave dispersion data to 3D shear wave speed without the intermediate step of constructing the phase or group velocity maps.A fast march method (FMM) is used to compute, at each period, surface wave travel times and ray paths between sources and receivers.
+DSurfTomo is the surface wave inversion program which can directly invert surface wave dispersion data to 3D shear wave speed without the intermediate step of constructing the phase or group velocity maps.A fast march method (FMM) is used to compute, at each period, surface wave travel times and ray paths between sources and receivers.
 This